A Unique Prototype – The Second Weems Made

 Turkish Touran dual time Longines pocket watch

-An incredibly rare and important Turkish survivor – the Longines Touran, with the name signed in the sub-second register.
+An incredibly rare and important Turkish survivor – the Longines Touran, patent (CH80252) with the model name signed in the sub-second register.
 One of just 83 pieces produced, this dual time turning inner chapter creation lies in the creator’s museum and bears the remarkable genetic code of the large 47mm Second-setting Weems watch that followed ten plus years later.
 Archives note that at the first two Longines Weems prototypes used repurposed dual time Turkish pocket watch movements.
 Further, the two prototype pieces utilized a smaller 18.5mm chapter ring that mirrors the exact size of this pocket watch model.
 Weems test production models initially used 21mm and later 25mm chapter rings.
 Image courtesy – Vefa Borovali & Longines Museum.

 Two Turkish dual time pocket watch models used modified pin set 18.69N pocket watch movements with extra gear wheels.
 The first, with an inner dial had two time zones, two sets of hands, and the second pocket watch, signed Touran, featured an 18.5mm dual time turning inner chapter that mirrored the exact size of the turning disc of the prototype Weems pieces